 THE GLMI DIRECTOR AND BOARD MEMBERS

-Sally Stapleton is an international media consultant and formerly the deputy executive photo editor of The Associated Press.
+Sally Stapleton is the managing editor for online at The Day in New London, Connecticut, a public-trust newspaper, and formerly the deputy executive photo editor of The Associated Press.
 During her tenure as the AP International Editor, Stapleton led a team of photographers to two Pulitzer Prizes in Photography for Africa coverage.
 From April 2000 to December 2003, she was responsible for all editorial aspects of AP Photo coverage.
 She has led photojournalism workshops throughout the world in her role at the AP, as a consultant with the International Center for Foreign Journalists and as a Fulbright Scholar and Senior Specialist.

 Vin Alabiso is president of VJA inc., Visual Journalism Alliance, a research and consulting firm that assists leading media organizations, such as The New York Times, in seeking creative solutions in expanding the revenue potential of their photographic content.
 In addition to serving on the GLMI Board, he is also Executive Director and Chairman of the Board of The Alexia Foundation, which over the past 16 years has provided grants to more than 90 professional and student photographers, encouraging cultural understanding through their work.